The short answer is that it depends.

 - On Android, background operation is scheduled when app opens, but you must ensure all relevant background settings have been enabled.
 However, if a phone is restarted without app opened again, there is no background sync scheduled.

 Android requires users to allow background execution in settings, but behavior/success depends to some degree on manufacturer, which all have their own power saving modes

 This is something that we are trying to improve on, so we are working to improve the total time a sync takes and also wake up the app from our cloud periodically to start a background sync process.

-If you are interested in this topic, you should know about our new ethernet-connected Hub product coming out in 2020!
+If you are interested in this topic, you should know about our new ethernet-connected Hub product!

-It will bring all of your devices* online, and erase the need to sync via Bluetooth.
+It brings all of your devices* online, and erase the need to sync via Bluetooth.
 Data will always be available from anywhere with down to 5 minutes sampling intervals.